 But as we started to climb higher and higher I realized that something was off: the village was getting way too small which could only mean one thing: we already passed the viewing point.

-Ultimately, we had to return back down for it (my fiancee was not pleased with this resolution as we were already close to the top of the mountain) since it turned out to be only a few meters away from the checkpoint booth.
+Ultimately, we had to return down for it (my fiance was not pleased with this resolution as we were already close to the top of the mountain) since it turned out to be only a few meters away from the checkpoint booth.

-For the 2nd viewpoint, you’ll need head towards the hiking trail to Corniglia as it’s located just before the actual hiking path starts (so you don’t need a hiking pass to reach it).
+For the 2nd viewpoint, you’ll need to head toward the hiking trail to Corniglia as it’s located just before the actual hiking path starts (so you don’t need a hiking pass to reach it).